GoogleCloudPlatform/pubsec-declarative-toolkit/cli/docs/solution.md

   name:                                                         # solution name
   annotations:                                                  #
     config.kubernetes.io/local-config: "true"                   # apply the local config flag so that this file won't be applied to the cluster
+spec:
+  url: "https://github.com/user/repo"                           # the github url of the solution
+  description: "Cool solution"                                  # short description of the solution
 deploy:                                                         # deployment pipeline
   stage:                                                        # deployment pipeline stage
     infra:                                                      # infrastructure pipeline stage is expecting the a KCC endpoint